rohit180301/rohit180301/README.md

 ## 👨🏻‍💻  About Me

-- 🎓 I am currently a sophomore in IIIT Dharwad, pursuing a B.Tech degree in Computer Science and Engineering
+- 🎓 I am currently a sophomore at IIIT Dharwad, pursuing a B.Tech degree in Computer Science and Engineering

 - 🌱 I'm an aspiring full-stack web developer with more than 1 year of experience